theideasmith/dynamicalcrowds/README.txt

 depicting environment cell inhabitances around the agent's own cell.

-Now we are assuming there is only one limit attractor, so the agent moves to the P_ij closest to DESTINATION.
+Now we are assuming there is only one attractor, so the agent moves to the P_ij closest to DESTINATION.

 Which metrics to analyze for?